 The latest player from Surrey's pathway looking to make his mark at county level.

-First-team captain at Ashtead Cricket Club in the Surrey Championship at the age of 19, Geddes also featured regularly in Surrey’s pre-season preparations for the 2021 season and has played three matches for the Club’s 2nd XI so far this season, scoring 243 runs in five red-ball innings so far.
-He will now join the professional men’s squad training and playing full-time.
+First-team captain at Ashtead Cricket Club in the Surrey Championship at the age of 19, Geddes appeared constantly in Surrey’s pre-season preparations for the 2021 season and was a regular feature in the Club’s 2nd XI in 2021 and 2022.
+In 2021, he eventually signed his first professional contract and joined the men’s squad, playing full-time.

 On signing his first professional contract, Geddes said: “I’m absolutely buzzing.
 I remember coming to games at The Kia Oval and watching as a young kid.
 I started playing for Surrey at age nine so to sign my first professional contract at 19 is really a dream come true.
 I can’t wait to get stuck in this summer.”